LitoMore/computer-science-notes/the-swift-programming-language/README.md

 If you need to give a constant or variable the same name as a reserved Swift keyword, surround the keyword with backticks (`` ` ``) when using it as a name.
 However, avoid using keywords as names unless you have absolutely no choice.

+#### Tuples

+You can _decompose_ a tuple's contents into separate constants or variables.

+If you only need some of the tuple's values, ignore parts of tuple with a underscore (`` ` ``) when you decompose the tuple.

+Alternatively, access the individual element values in a tuple using index numbers starting at zero.

+You can name the individual elements in tuple when the tuple is defined.

+If you name the elements in a tuple, you can use the element names to access the values of those elements.